rkdrnf/react-modal-state/README.md

 This is a tiny library that manages modal in react with minimal dependency.

 > [!IMPORTANT]
-> This project is in an early stage.
+> This library is in an early stage.
 Any issue or feature request would be very helpful to develop this library further!

 # Installation